Sindreedelange/space-worms/README.md

 ## TODO
 - Refactor logic in Square
     - SquareResponse w. to_square_model.
 Possibly relevant for Board as well
-- Throw exception instead of returning 'None' of not able to find Board
+- Throw exception instead of returning 'None' if not able to find Board
 - Define a *CHANGELOG.md* instead of this **TODO** list